R\'enyi entropy of single-character CFTs on the torus: Review of computing torus correlators using Wro nskians

-with the $k^{th}$ derivative removed from the matrix to make it a square matrix.
-We can derive the properties of $W_k$ from the properties of the conformal blocks $\mc F$: \begin{enumerate} \item Under a change in the basis of $\mc F$'s, the Wro\'nskian is multiplied by a $z$--independent constant. \item The Wro\'nskian is invariant under $M^{(1)}$ and $M^{(\tau)}$. \item The Wro\'nskian is a single--valued meromorphic function on the torus with poles only at $z=0$, i.e. the Wro\'nskian must be an elliptic function. \item The Wro\'nskian transforms under $\mc T$ and $\mc S$ as follows,
+with the $k$th derivative removed from the matrix to make it a square matrix.
+We can derive the properties of $W_k$ from the properties of the conformal blocks $\mc F$: \begin{enumerate} \item Under a change in the basis of $\mc F$'s, the Wro\'nskian is multiplied by a $z$-independent constant.